 Anatomy of Kupffer Cell

 These cells are too minute to be observed individually using a compound microscope.
-Oftentimes, electron microscopy to observe the Kupffer cells elongated to worm-like to the star-shaped body.
+Often, electron microscopy is to observe the Kupffer cells elongated to worm-like to the star-shaped body.

-Like any other cells, they have various distribution and arrangements of organelles.
+Like any other cells, they have various distributions and arrangements of organelles.
 Described below are some of them.

 Plasma Membrane

 They have plasma membranes with extensions like microvilli, pseudopodia, filopodia, and lamellipodia.
-These structures are what give them the star-like to worm-like appearance.
+These structures are what give them a star-like to worm-like appearance.

 Cytoplasm